Training & Accreditation

 Conor is trained to use a range of therapeutic modalities with a recognised evidence base, from those in the Cognitive Behavioural tradition to less-directive exploratory therapies.
 His most frequently used models are Compassion Focused Therapy, Acceptance & Commitment Therapy and Schema Therapy.
 This range allows him to work effectively with those who have identified a distinct problem in their lives, and equally with those who are aware of distress and discomfort, but are unsure what the nature or scope of the problem is.

-Counselling Experience and Areas of Interest:
+Experience & Areas of Interest

 Conor works with a wide variety of clients including those with early attachment difficulties, a history of abuse and trauma, mental illness, physical health issues, persistent relationship and personality difficulties, bereavement, loss, and those with coping and addiction problems.